FACTS ABOUT JAMESTOWN SETTLEMENT

-Acting Senior Director of Museum Operations and Education: James S. Holloway
+Senior Director of Museum Operations and Education: Peter Armstrong

 Opened April 1, 1957, as Jamestown Festival Park, commemorating the 350th anniversary of Jamestown’s founding.
 Name changed to Jamestown Settlement in 1990 in conjunction with the introduction of a new storyline and growing collection.
 Jamestown Settlement was a stage for the 400th-anniversary commemoration in 2007, with special programming and events throughout the year.
 The museum embarked on its second half-century with expansive exhibition galleries and an introductory film that debuted in October 2006 and a revitalized and expanded living-history program.
 The site encompasses a total of 46 acres, including exhibit, parking, support and open areas.

 For additional information and photographs, journalists should contact Media Relations, Jamestown-Yorktown Foundation, P.O.
 Box 1607, Williamsburg, Virginia 23187-1607, (757) 253-4175 or (757) 253-4114.